 We face limitations on our ability to increase prices or improve margins on the oil and natural gas that we sell.
-As a consequence of the oil price crisis which started in the second half of 2014 (WTI and Brent, the main international oil price markers, fell by more than 60% between August 2014 and March 2016), the Company has undertaken a decisive cost cutting program to ensure its ability to both maximize ongoing projects and to preserve its cash.
+As a consequence of the oil price crisis which started in the second half of 2014 (WTI and Brent, the main international oil price markers, fell by more than 60% between August 2014 and March 2016), the Company has undertaken decisive measures to ensure its ability to both maximize ongoing projects and to preserve its cash.